bpalmer4/Charts-based-on-ABS-data/README.md

 Each notebook should get the latest ABS data and produce a suite of charts in the charts directory.

+Note: the directory structure is a little unusual.
+It is designed to work on an iPad using the carnets app.

 To run a notebook,
 * fire-up Jupyter Notebook or Jupyter Lab
 * navigate to the notebooks directory